Certificates of Participation (COPs)

 The Concept

 The city makes annual payments from its existing budget — like rent-to-own for a building.
-No new taxes.
+Designed to avoid new taxes.
 No public vote required.
 After 20–25 years, the city owns it free and clear.
-The Idaho Supreme Court approved this approach in 2015.
+The Idaho Supreme Court validated the COP structure in 2015.

 Case Study